-- Keep your asthma under control by following your Asthma Action Plan. - Continue your current medicines, including any inhalers with steroids in them ("sterocorticosteroids).
+- Keep your asthma under control by following your Asthma Action Plan. - Continue your current medicines, including any inhalers with steroids in them ("ste corticosteroids).
 Know how to use your inhaler.
-Avoid your asthma triggers. - Make sure that you have at least a 30-day supply of your medicines. - Call your healthcare provider if you have concerns about your condition or feel sick.
+Avoid your asthma triggers. - Make sure that you have at least a 30-day supply of your medicines. - Call your healthcare provider if you have concerns about your condition or feel sic healthcare provider, contact your nearest community health center or health - Have another member of your household who doesn't have asthma clean and disi When they use cleaning and disinfecting products, have them: - Make sure that people with asthma are not in the room.